 Clothing Attire Bring what you would wear to a spa or the gym.
 We want you to feel comfortable while you are there.
 The weather varies, so bring items that you can layer.

 Gifts for Others This is completely optional, but in the past some women have brought small gifts to give to the other women.
 It doesn't have to be something you purchase - it can be a poem, card, something hand-made.
 Sometimes it represents the local culture or environment where you live.
-Right now we have 13 women + 2 facilitators (this will probably increase to 14-16 attendees).
+We have 13 women + 2 facilitators.

 Resources and Book Swap We will create a resource area for you to put out materials as well as any books you’d like to swap.
 Totally optional.